CS 70

 What's the pattern you see?
 Actually, wait, let's see what the students think…

-In the trace above, moves are blue and green, whereas the actual pushes of the data are orange (you might also notice that blue moves are moves of recently added data, whereas green ones are data we've moved before).
+In the trace above, moves are blue and green, whereas the actual pushes of the data are orange (you might also notice that blue moves are moves of recently added data, whereas green moves are data we've moved before).
 The way we've colored the operations in the trace above helps us see patterns and relationships.

 Looking at the debugging trace above, what pattern do you observe considering the blue (and green) steps in relation to the orange ones?